2019 Ford Transit Connect

 Ford's Bluetooth-based SYNC connectivity system allows smartphone users to place calls and stream music by using voice commands or steering wheel-mounted buttons.
 It can also read incoming texts aloud to help the driver keep his or her eyes on the road, and allows the use of Ford-approved apps like The Wall Street Journal news and Pandora radio.

-Ford's MyFord Touch infotainment system infotainment system is available on select models at an extra cost.
+Ford's MyFord Touch infotainment system is available on select models at an extra cost.
 MyFord Touch builds on SYNC by letting users control everything from navigation to climate control to the sound system with voice commands.
 MyFord Touch also replaces conventional sound system knobs and buttons with a center-mounted 6.5-inch touchscreen and touch-sensitive controls in the center stack.
 Many consumers report that the system is a "love it or hate it" item, so those interested in the Transit Connect are advised to try before they buy.
+Alternatively, Android Auto and Apple CarPlay compatibility both come standard.

 The long-wheelbase panel van can accommodate up to 130.6 cubic feet of cargo behind the front seats, a number that can grow to 151 by folding down the front passenger seat.
 The short-wheelbase van's numbers check in at 105.9 and 126.9 cubic feet, respectively.